 The culmination of these efforts is an accomplishment worthy of celebration and we are proud of the many St. Ambrose Academy alumni who are a part of higher education, religious vocations, and the workforce through a diverse array of professions.

-To earn a Classics Diploma, a student needs 26 total credits at St. Ambrose Academy or qualified transfer credits.
-This includes 24 core course credits and 2 electives.
-(A “core course” is a course in English, History, Latin, Math, Religion, or Science.)
+To earn a Classics Diploma, a student needs 27 total credits at St. Ambrose Academy or qualified transfer credits.
+This includes 24 core course credits and 3 elective credits.

 *Students who reach the benchmarks in Math or Latin prior to Senior year, and choose to opt-out of the next level offered in Math or Latin, must fulfill the missing core course credit(s) with another approved upper-level core course.

-To earn a Standard Diploma, a student needs 22 total credits at St. Ambrose Academy, or qualified transfer credits: 20 core course credits and 2 electives.
-(A “core course” is a course in English, History, Latin, Math, Religion, or Science.)
+To earn a Standard Diploma, a student needs 24 total credits at St. Ambrose Academy, or qualified transfer credits: 20 core course credits and 4 elective credits.

 To earn a Transfer Diploma, a student needs 22 total credits: 20 core course credits and 2 elective credits.

 Students who transfer into the Academy in their sophomore year or later, whose credits would not fulfill the minimum requirements for the Standard or Classics Diploma, will be offered a “Transfer Diploma” based upon a course of study constructed in coordination with the Dean of Students.

 The transfer of previously earned credits is subject to St. Ambrose Academy leadership approval.
 It is possible, based upon prior studies and credit approval, for a transfer student to be eligible for the Standard or Classics diploma.
 Late transfers with no previous religion or Latin credits will be required to take Religion each year of enrollment, and Latin each year they are enrolled at SAA up to a minimum Latin II.